 10.15am Client 2

 11.15am Coffee break

 2.30pm Coffee break

-The recruitment round for trainee counselling placements is now open for placements to start in October 2018.
-To discuss your suitability and to request an application form telephone the University Counselling Service and ask to speak to Monique Wearden (placement co-ordinator) on 024 765 23761 or email firstname.lastname@example.org
+The recruitment round for trainee counselling placements is now closed for placements to start in October 2018.
+If you are interested in placements starting October 2019, please get in touch in May 2019.
+Thank you.
+Alternatively, complete the registration of interest form, or ask to speak to Monique Wearden (placement co-ordinator) on 024 765 23761 or email firstname.lastname@example.org

 structured service arrangements and procedures in place and the support from

 colleagues has been a great experience and really helped me to improve my

 practice and to gain an understanding of the importance of well-being for all.